nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 Since the nRF Desktop project depends on the DTS layout only when bootloader is not used, only the settings partition is relevant and other partitions are ignored.

-For more information about how to configure the flash memory layout in the DTS files, see :ref:`flash_partitions`.
+For more information about how to configure the flash memory layout in the DTS files, see :ref:`legacy_flash_partitions`.

 Memory layout in partition manager
 ----------------------------------